simplj/sjf/README.md

   > ```
   > In the above example the method `divide` throws a checked exception and to use it in a `Function` we have to wrap it inside `try-catch` and on the other hand we can simply use the unsafe method `divide` with no exception handling using `Executable`.
   >
-  > Ok, the next question is how is the exception handled then in case of using `Executable`?
+  > Okay, the next question could be, how is the exception handled then in case of using `Executable`?
 The answer is, at the time of execution i.e. when I am executing the exectuable I need to handle the exception.
 This makes sense because exception occurs while executing not while defining.
 Following code explains execution of `Executable` vs `Function`.
   > ```java
   > int a = //user input
   > int b = //user input